Make Your Logs Work for You

 Make Your Logs Machine Parsable

-Last but not least, don’t forget to make your log entries machine parsable.
+Last but not least, don’t forget to make your log entries machine-readable.

 So, instead of logging in plain text, leverage structured logging—for instance, outputting your log events as JSON.
-This will allow you to use off-the-shelf tools to parse and extract the information you need.
+This will enable you to utilize off-the-shelf tools to parse and extract the necessary information.

 Java Logging: Do It Properly and Profit

-Good logging is one of the most valuable investments you can make in your application if you want to achieve high-quality software.
-Unfortunately, it’s easy to get logging in Java—and in other languages—wrong.
+Effective logging is one of the most valuable investments you can make in your application to achieve high-quality software.
+Unfortunately, it’s easy to get logging in Java—and in other languages —wrong.
 I wanted to share what I learned so you can avoid these common traps.

-On a last note, if you are looking for a cloud-based logging tool that is easy to setup and use, check out SolarWinds® Papertrail.
-Papertrail aggregates all your logs, including Java, into a single location and lets you search and filter events in real time.
+On a final note, if you’re looking for a cloud-based logging tool that’s easy to set up and use, consider SolarWinds Papertrail.
+SolarWinds Papertrail aggregates all your logs, including Java logs, into a single location and lets you search and filter events in real-time.

 Now that you have the basics, the next step is to make your approach to Java logs more efficient and easier to manage.